 Knee replacement surgery is a somewhat common procedure in the United States.
 More than 4.5 million Americans have had at least one knee replaced, according to a survey conducted by the American Academy of Orthopaedic Surgeons in 2012.
 Yet, a Las Vegas defective product lawyer knows that knee replacements come with potential complications, including defective medical devices and products.

-When implants used during surgery are poorly designed and fail to function properly, people may need to have an additional surgery to replace the defective equipment.
-These revision surgeries can be costly and expose the patient to additional pain, infection, potential injury and emotional trauma.
+When implants used during surgery are poorly designed and fail to function properly, people may need to have additional surgery to replace the defective equipment.
+These revision surgeries can be costly and expose the patient to additional pain, infection, potential injury, and emotional trauma.
 As knee replacement surgeries and product defects have become increasingly common in the U.S., prospective patients and their families may want to research more information regarding this life-changing procedure.

 Knee replacements are designed to give people a new lease on life.
-Yet, the increased demand for these devices has led some manufacturers to release products that do not live up to required standards.
+Yet, the increased demand for these devices has led some manufacturers to release products that do not live up to the required standards.

 When manufacturers of medical devices put their products on the market, they have a legal and ethical responsibility to ensure their product is safe for people to use.
 When a manufacturer fails to conduct the proper testing prior to putting their device on the market or neglects to warn people of the potential dangers of using their product, they may be held liable for any damages that occur because of the faulty product.

 Noticing the signs of a bad knee replacement

 Patients may have different reactions to knee replacement complications.
 Some of the most common include infection, inflammation, severe pain, and limited motility.
 In some cases, premature loosening of the joint can result in muscle, joint, bone, or neurological damage, a fact known by a Las Vegas defective product lawyer.